- What is an EMR system?

 Start with developing an MVP

-A minimum viable product (MVP) is a solution that has long since become a staple in software development.
+A minimum viable product (MVP) is a solution that has long since become a staple in EHR software development.

 Due to the harsh competition, pouring huge amounts of money and time into full development might be risky for those new to the specific market.
 An MVP allows you to build an abridged product with only necessary functionality plus your unique value proposition.